Yandex Cloud

 Set up and activate the transferSet up and activate the transfer

-1. Create an endpoint for the Data Streams source.
+1. Create a Data Streams source endpoint.

 • Database type: Yandex Data Streams.